collective/collective.xsendfile/README.rst

 It is also possible to setup collective.xsendfile globablly for all your plone sites in a plone instance by using environment variables.

 XSENDFILE_RESPONSEHEADER will activate global configuration.
-Set it to either
+Likely values are either "X-Sendfile" (apache) or "X-Accel-Redirect" (nginx)

 XSENDFILE_ENABLE_FALLBACK True means if HTTP_X_FORWARDED_FOR isn't found in the request